-All interns remain with the Psychology Training program for a second year.
+All Fellowship interns remain with the Psychology Training program for a second year to complete their Postdoctoral Fellowship, and, therefore, do not need to apply for a postdoc during their internship year.
 Approximately 50% of the training focuses on hospital-based evaluation and treatment of children with serious psychiatric illness.
 Second year fellows work as primary clinicians on a child or adolescent psychiatry inpatient unit and consult to the pediatric emergency department.

 The remaining 50% of training is dedicated to the area of focus initiated during the internship year.
 Continued clinical intervention with children and families, along with opportunities for involvement in ongoing research projects, is highlighted in the focused training area.

 The mission of the Yale Child Study Center is to improve the mental health of children and families, advance understanding of their psychological and developmental needs, and treat and prevent childhood mental illness through the integration of research, clinical practice, and professional training.
 The Child Study Center is committed to recruiting, supporting and encouraging the most gifted clinicians, researchers, and leaders in the field today as well those in succeeding generations in the service of its clinical, research, training, policy, and prevention agendas.

 The psychology training program of the Yale Child Study Center takes a scientist-practitioner approach to clinical training and is based upon a developmental model of education.
 Just as we view the competencies and needs of our patients and clients from ecological and developmental perspectives, so too do we organize our curriculum around a developmental sequence of applied, didactic, and mentoring experiences aimed at preparing trainees for eventual independent practice in a range of settings.